Home » Shower Head Flow Restrictors: Everything You Need to Know

 Pros and Cons of Flow Restrictors in Shower Heads

-In situations where low water pressure is a concern or if a more robust water flow is desired, individuals may consider removing or replacing the flow restrictor.
+If you are concerned about low water pressure or desire a more robust water flow, consider removing or replacing the flow restrictor.

 Choosing the Right Flow Restrictor Showerhead